mjhershfield/universal_interface/documentation/planning.md

 - Must run at 100 MHz
     - TX has a configurable clock divider to accommodate different baud rates
     - RX auto detects baud rate based on width of start bit?
-- Configurable number of start bits
+- Configurable number of stop bits
 - Parity generation and checking - none, odd, even, mark, space

 ### SPI
 - Must run at 100 MHz
-- its just a shift register how bad can it be?
 - can master/slave be a single peripheral or should it be 2?
 - Master must have a clock divider so we can generate other frequencies
 - Slave must handle clock domain crossing for sure?